kerrishotts/cordova-plugin-webpack-transpiler/readme.md

 You should source `www/js/app.bundle.js` in your `www/index.html` file; the bundle will be named `www/js/app.bundle.js`.

-Prior to `cordova prepare`, your files in `www/esm` will be transpiled, and then bundled with webpack, with the output being copied to `www/js`.
+Upon `cordova prepare` (or any command that invokes this step), your files in `www/esm` will be transpiled, and then bundled with webpack, with the output being copied to `www/js`.

-> **Note:** If, during this step, Cordova needs to install the plugin, the "before prepare" step will not occur.
-You'll need to execute another `cordova prepare` in order to get the plugin to work.

 After the transformation, the JavaScript or TypeScript files in each platform's `www/esm` folder will be removed.
 The project root's `www/esm` folder remains intact.
 This is to avoid copying unnecessary files to the application bundle when built.